 Fortunately, the average salary in Seattle is right under $70,000 a year, making it a little easier to cough up the two grand you will owe your landlord each year.
 And, speaking of money, let’s discuss Washington’s economy.
 Afterall, you’ll need a job once you get there.

-Unless you are one of the fortunate few that either has a remote career or plenty of money staked in the bank account, you’re going to need a job once you get all packed up and officially move to Washington… we can help with that by the way.
+Unless you are one of the fortunate few that either has a remote career or plenty of money staked in the bank account, you’re going to need a job once you get all packed up and officially move to Washington.
 We have dedicated this section to Washington’s economy, job market, and growth.

 Washington, believe it or not, was America’s top state for business back in 2017.
 It grew by 3.7% back in 2016, which was roughly two and a half times the national average.
 So, it’s not only winning the race; it’s dominating it.
 With this, the state of Washington is massively innovative, too.
 It followed right behind California back in 2016 with the most patents filed by any state.

 It is certainly safe to say that over the past decade, Washington has lived up to its nickname, The Evergreen State.
 Though, we are pretty sure they were referring to the state’s vast evergreen forests when it was given this nickname.

 The state’s thriving economy makes it the perfect place for professionals looking to chase down an opportunity.
 And, the best city to do this in is…

 5. Take a seat Silicon Valley; there’s a new golden child ready to steal the show.

 They say all good things must come to an end.
 We aren’t entirely sure who “they” is (or are rather) but they have a point.